AIMA-Project/AAMA-Lab01/README.md

 A standard installation of the project on a system without using Docker requires Python 3, with Git also being highly recommended.
 The general set of steps needed for installation are as follows:
 1. Clone the repository to your machine.
-2. Open the "Lab01a" directory of repo in a terminal.
+2. Open the "resources" directory of repo in a terminal.
 3. Initialize the virtual environment for Python.
 4. Install the needed packages into the virual environment.

 ### Windows
 ```
 $ git clone https://github.com/AIMA-Project/AAMA-Lab01
-$ cd AAMA-Lab01/Lab01a
+$ cd AAMA-Lab01/resources
 $ py -m venv venv
 $ source venv/bin/activate
 $ pip install -r requirements.txt